 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Couries that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: BrainHQ \$0 for BrainHQ.
-Having a healthy brain is important, because your brain is at the center of everything you think, feel, and do.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Having a healthy brain is important, because your brain is at the center of everything you think, feel, and do.
 BrainHQ is an online gym for the mind, giving your memory, attention, and thinking speed a workout with dozens of online brain health exercises that have been shown in studies to help members think faster, focus better, and remember more.
 You can use BrainHQ at your convenience from any computer, tablet, or smartphone with an internet connection.
-To learn more about building a stronger, healthier brain, go to priority.brainhq.com or call 877.573.9059 to get started with BrainHQ today.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram for women between the ages of 35 and 39 There is no copayment for covered screening mammograms.
-40% for covered screening mammograms.
-One screening mammogram every 12 months for women aged 40 and older Clinical breast exams for women once every 24 months
+To learn more about building a stronger, healthier brain, go to priority.brainhq.com or call 877.573.9059 to get started with BrainHQ today. \$0 for BrainHQ.
+Deductible does not apply.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram for women between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams for women once every 24 months A breast cancer screening mammogram (2D or 3D) is done when you have no signs or symptoms (asymptomatic) of breast disease.
+There is no copayment for covered screening mammograms.
+30% for covered screening mammograms.
+Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Breast cancer screening (mammograms) (continued) A breast cancer screening mammogram (2D or 3D) is done when you have no signs or symptoms (asymptomatic) of breast disease.
-A diagnostic mammogram is done when you do have signs or symptoms of breast disease, a personal history of breast cancer or personal history of biopsy-proven benign breast disease.
+Services that are covered for you What you must pay when you get these services HMO (in-network): POS (out-of-network): Breast cancer screening (mammograms) (continued) A diagnostic mammogram is done when you do have signs or symptoms of breast disease, a personal history of breast cancer or personal history of biopsy-proven benign breast disease.
 If you have a lump removed and sent to the lab for testing, this is considered diagnostic, regardless of whether you have a screening mammogram or a diagnostic mammogram.
 See "Outpatient diagnostic tests and therapeutic services and supplies."
 Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$20 for each Medicare- covered cardiac rehabilitation service and intensive cardiac rehabilitation service.
-40% for each Medicare- covered cardiac rehabilitation service and intensive cardiac rehabilitation service.
+30% for each Medicare-covered cardiac rehabilitation service and intensive cardiac rehabilitation service.
+Deductible does apply.
 Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
 There is no copayment for the intensive behavioral therapy cardiovascular disease preventive benefit.
-40% for the intensive behavioral therapy cardiovascular disease preventive benefit.
+30% for the intensive behavioral therapy cardiovascular disease preventive benefit.
+Deductible does apply.